 It never fails.
-A heat wave is covering the Houston area and the air conditioner in your home starts blowing out warm air or stops working completely.
+A heat wave is covering the Houston area and the air conditioner in your home starts blowing out warm air or stops operating completely.
 Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to lower the chance of this happening to you this summer.
+While not all A/C problems can be prevented, here are a few tips that can be used to lower the possibility of this happening to you this summer.

 To work properly, your air conditioner needs to pull air through the system, including recirculating air throughout the rooms of your home.
-If the air flow is blocked in any way, it can end up translating to money out of pocket for you.
+If the air flow is blocked in any way, it can cause problems in your unit.
 To ensure your air conditioner has the air flow it needs, make sure to keep space around the vents - indoors and outside.
-This includes cutting back vegetation and cleaning dirt away from vents.
+This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Set your thermostat to be on only when you are actually in your home.

 In addition, program your thermostat for longer run-cycles.
 While this action won’t prevent problems, it can help bring down the humidity in your Houston area home.
 This can offer a more comfortable environment, as well as keep mold spores from developing in your home.

 Get Rid of Any Pests